 If it was, everybody would succeed uniformly, everyone would be at the same skill level, and everyone would grow exactly the same.
 But they don’t, do they?

-The main point here is that you aren’t going to make worthwhile connections being a critic.
+The point here is that you aren’t going to make worthwhile connections being a critic.
 You aren’t going to have any more impact on the world by constantly criticizing.

 Art is Still Art

 Whether you like the art that someone else has created, it is still art.
 Even if you think it’s hogwash, there’s nothing saying that it didn’t take someone significant effort to create.

 Since the content I create is in the music entrepreneurship space, I pay attention to a lot of other blogs; in specific, the comments section of those blogs.